Your Essential Guide to the Usambara Mountains, Tanzania

 The ideal times are the dry seasons, between June and October and between January and February.
 The weather is favorable during this period, with little to no heavy rainfall to disrupt outdoor activities since everything is clear and a good time to go out and hike and see the beautiful scenery of the land.
 The trails are more convenient, and you will have the panoramic view of the sweeping views, rolling hills, villages, and fertile valleys.

-The rainy seasons that are experienced during the months of March to May and November to December have heavy rains and therefore some of the trails often turn muddy and tougher to navigate to go through.
-These months, however, also show the mountains at their greenest and much alive with the blossom of flowers and with the growing plants.
-This can be still a rewarding season to the traveler who prefers fewer crowds and a more peaceful ambiance, although the essential equipment includes proper rainwear
+The rainy seasons that are experienced during the months of March to May and November to December bring heavy rains, making some trails muddy and more challenging to navigate across the mountains in Tanzania.
+However, these months also showcase the landscape at its greenest, with blooming flowers and thriving vegetation.
+This can still be a rewarding time for travelers who prefer fewer crowds and a more peaceful ambiance, although proper rainwear is essential.

 To summarize, if you are focused on comfortable trekking and beautiful views, it is better to go during the dry season.
 However, during the wet season, if you enjoy lush green landscapes and don’t mind occasional rain, the Usambara Mountains present a special and invigorating view.